mtigas/django-staticutils/README.md

   static assets in all templates) with the template tag `{% hashedstatic "foo/bar.css" %}`.
 (Replace "`foo/bar.css`" with your actual static asset paths.)
+* Add `HASHED_STATIC_ROOT` to settings.
+This is the location where your generated assets will be stored.

 When deploying your static assets, you would previously perform: